 dot.rural at the University of Aberdeen, Scotland

-Development & UX design of a custom CMS and an API as part of the WoodWorks project
+Development & UX design of an API and custom CMS, as part of the WoodWorks project

 Arthénon, Strasbourg, France

-Development of an internal web app for writers and publishers
+UX and development of an internal web app for writers and digital publishers

 University of Dundee, Scotland

-Co-conception, engineering and development of a physical prototype for research
+Co-conception, engineering and development of a physical research prototype

 mtc. media, Dundee, Scotland